-Build yourself a future that’s safe as houses in one of the variety of practical and supervisory career options offered by the construction industry
+Lay a firm foundation for yourself with a future that’s safe as houses in one of the variety of practical and supervisory career options offered by a career in the construction industry

 Who are the employers?

-Most employees in this sector work within medium-sized companies (those with 10–250 employees).
-However, in reality most companies are on the smaller side, with the vast majority employing fewer than ten people.
+Most employees in the sector work in medium-sized companies (with 10–250 employees), with most of these on the smaller side – the vast majority employing fewer than ten people.
 On top of that, many of those working within the sector are self-employed, representing more than one-third of the available labour in the contracting sector.

 Apart from a handful of people employed in units to carry out minor carpentry and repair jobs, and Army pioneers who have basic building skills, all three Services rely on the Royal Engineers for construction, including airfield and port repair and maintenance.